Postdoctoral Research Fellowships (Optical Coherence Tomography) at Massachusetts General Hospital

 The fellowship will focus on high resolution OCT imaging devices, including development of novel optical techniques, engineering of in vivo endoscopic probes, and translation to clinical use.
-Examples of current medical applications of micro-OCT include imaging of mucociliary clearance to monitor treatment response in pulmonary disorders such as cystic fibrosis, high-resolution imaging of vulnerable plaques in coronary artery disease, and screening for gastrointestinal cancers using swallowable OCT capsules.
-The ideal candidate for this position is an organized and creative problem-solver with advanced optics, biomedical engineering, computational methods, and image analysis skills, capable of leading a multidisciplinary research team.
+Current medical applications of micro-OCT include imaging of mucociliary clearance to monitor treatment response in pulmonary disorders such as cystic fibrosis, high-resolution imaging of coronary artery disease, and diagnosis of early cancer.
+The ideal candidate for this position is an organized and creative problem-solver experienced with advanced optics, biomedical engineering, computational methods, and image analysis, as well as capable of leading a multidisciplinary research team.

 Representative recent publications from our group include:

 A PhD (or equivalent) in Biomedical Engineering, Electrical Engineering, Physics or a related field is required.
-Demonstrated excellence in one or more of the following areas is required: optical coherence tomography, optical imaging systems, optical design, optical system fabrication, fiber optic systems and components, broadband light source development, spectroscopy, image processing and programming in Visual C++, clinical studies with novel devices.
+Demonstrated excellence in one or more of the following areas is required: optical coherence tomography, optical imaging systems, optical design, optical system fabrication, fiber optic systems and components, broadband light source development, spectroscopy, image processing, programming, and clinical studies with novel devices.
 Creativity is highly desirable.